RashmithaDeSilva/Kubernetes-K8s/namespace/README.md

 ~~~sh
 kubectl apply -f namespace.yaml
 ~~~
-* This will apply changes into already created namespace also it can be use into create namespace
+* This will apply changes into already created namespace and also it can be use into create namespace
+* User "apply" for best practices

 #### Delete
 ~~~sh